日本語 English

 5) To foster skills in engaging with complex societal issues, emphasizing empathy and informed advocacy.

 The course will consist of lectures and guided discussions, as well as various forms of multimedia.
 Preparation before class and active participation in class discussions are required.
-The class will be very interactive, including group project, discussions and presentation.
-Through critical engagement, the course will challenge preconceived notions of minority groups, focusing on intra-group diversity and the multiplicity of social identities.
-Group projects and presentations will provide practical opportunities to address real-world issues related to multiculturalism.
-Together, we will critically examine societal structures, explore the legitimacy of various representations, and develop strategies for integrating cultural and social differences within the evolving landscape of contemporary Japan.
+The class will be very interactive, including weekly discussions and group presentation.

 11 | Week 11: Course Review, Groupwork and Consultation |